-The DB_TXN->set_priority() method may be called at any time during the life of the transaction.
+The DbTxn::set_priority() method may be called at any time during the life of the transaction.

-The DB_TXN->set_priority() method returns a non-zero error value on failure and 0 on success.
+The DbTxn::set_priority() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.